Trustees are prepared to consider proposals so long as they closely match one of the following areas of interest:

 Development projects in sub-Saharan Anglophone Africa, under the following general headings:

-- Water – including access to safe water, promoting better use of water resources and sanitation projects;
+- Water – access to safe water, promoting better use of water resources and sanitation projects;

 - UK graduate students in dance and postgraduate students in classical music.